LiveTyping/CannyViewAnimator/README.md

 # CannyViewAnimator
-CannyViewAnimator an enhanced version ViewAnimator.
-It allows the use of Animators and Trasitions extend Visibility.
+CannyViewAnimator is an enhanced version of ViewAnimator.
+It allows to use  Animators and Transitions to extend Visibility.
 The logic is taken from ViewAnimator of the Android SDK.
-ViewAnimator allows be visible only to one child at a time.
-When you set the visible another child previous visible child to become invisible.
-Switching occurs with animation.
+ViewAnimator allows only one child to be visible at a time.
+Setting another child to be visible causes the previous child to become invisible.
+This switching occurs with animation.

 ## Internal organization
-CannyViewAnimator divided into three layers of abstraction:
+CannyViewAnimator is divided into three layers of abstraction:
-* ViewAnimator - switches Visibility Views container
+* ViewAnimator - switches the visibility of child;
-* TransitionViewAnimator (extends ViewAnimator) - performs Transition extend Visibility
+* TransitionViewAnimator (extends ViewAnimator) - performs Transitions that extend Visibility;
-* CannyViewAnimator (extands TransitionViewAnimator) - performs Animators
+* CannyViewAnimator (extends TransitionViewAnimator) - performs Animators;
-* CannyTransition - interface to set Transition for individual children
+* CannyTransition - interface for setting Transition for individual children;
-* InAnimator - interface to set animator for appearing
+* InAnimator - interface for setting animator for appearing;
-* OutAnimator - interface to set animator for disappearing
+* OutAnimator - interface for setting animator for disappearing.

 ## ViewAnimator
 Includes the following public methods:
-* setDisplayedChildIndex (int inChildIndex) - shows the child by its index in the parent
+* setDisplayedChildIndex (int inChildIndex) - shows a child by its index in the parent;
-* setDisplayedChildId (@IdRes int id) - shows the child in its resID
+* setDisplayedChildId (@IdRes int id) - shows a child by its resID;
-* setDisplayedChild (View view) - shows a child on the project
+* setDisplayedChild (View view) - shows a child by its object;
-* getDisplayedChildIndex () - obtain the index of the currently displayed child
+* getDisplayedChildIndex () - obtains the index of the currently displayed child;
-* getDisplayedChild () - obtain the object currently displayed child
+* getDisplayedChild () - obtains the object of the currently displayed child;
-* getDisplayedChildId () - getting resID currently displayed child
+* getDisplayedChildId () – gets the resID of the currently displayed child;
-* bringChildToPosition (View child, int position) - the change of the index of the child within the parent
+* bringChildToPosition (View child, int position) – changes the index of a child within the parent.

 ## TransitionViewAnimator
 Includes the following public methods:
-* startTransition () - launches Transition (default start after change visibility)
+* startTransition() - launches Transition (starts by default after visibility changes)
-* setCannyTransition (CannyTransition cannyTransition) - set the interface to set Transition for individual children
+* setCannyTransition (CannyTransition cannyTransition) – interface setter for setting Transition for individual children
 ```java
 animator.setCannyTransition(new CannyTransition() {
             @Override